Hedge Funds Domiciled in the BVI

 Hedge Funds established Worldwide

-Hedge funds domiciled in the BVI make up approximately one quarter of all offshore hedge funds established worldwide.
+Hedge funds domiciled in the BVI, which are also known as BVI Incubator Funds, make up approximately one-quarter of all offshore hedge funds established worldwide.
 This popularity is due to the many advantages of establishing an investment fund in the BVI including a tax neutral environment and a stable political and economic jurisdiction committed to remaining fully compliant with all supra-governmental bodies

-Additionally, there are no regulatory restrictions on investment policies or requirement to appoint local directors, local functionaries or local auditors.
+Additionally, there are no regulatory restrictions on investment policies or requirements to appoint local directors, local functionaries or local auditors.

 Types of Funds